 Are you going to Belgium?
+Are you thinking of going to Belgium?
 Do you want to travel smart and not like a clueless tourist?
-Good thing you found this article then!
-We’ll take you through the basics of Belgium, from its tumultuous history and peculiar linguistic divide to Belgium’s weather and some useful emergency contacts.
+We’ll take you through fun facts about Belgium, from its tumultuous history and peculiar linguistic divide to Belgium’s weather and some useful emergency contacts.

 The Grand Place is the main square in Brussels and I thought it was amazingly grand.
 Everything is gold and important-looking.